 2. Circulate the notice of the general meeting among the members, not more than 1000 words illustrating the matters in regards to proposed resolutions to be dealt with at that AGM.

-Some obligations need to be followed by the company (as per company act 2013) concerning the circulation of member resolution.
+Some obligations need to be followed after the company registration by the company (as per company act 2013) concerning the circulation of member resolution.
 Like, confronting board members and top officials before making an important decision.
 Likewise, the board members are equally responsible for being a part of such a process and should follow the provisions to avoid any sort of dissolutions.

 Any deviation from these provisions could lead to dissolutions of the resolution and may result in a fresh start.